 To be honest I did used to believe they were just cupcakes without the frosting, but I think muffins offer so much more and in some ways far more interesting then cupcakes.
 You can really experiment with muffins.
 Some use applesauce or bananas like these do to sweeten them up and some use oil, yogurt, coconut oil or buttermilk, like these instead of a more traditional fat like butter.
 And there is just something so tempting about a basket of warm muffins sitting on the breakfast table.

 These ones in particular I have made very breakfast friendly, full too bursting with juicy blueberries I used fresh but you can use frozen, sweet mashed ripe bananas and rolled oats.
-I tried to keep the fat content down too, I used low fat buttermilk and only 5 tablespoons of olive oil for the liquid ingredients the mashed banana also helped to keep these super moist.
-I also didn’t use the yolk of the eggs to keep the fat content down a little and keep these as healthy as possible.
+To keep the fat content down, I used low fat buttermilk and only 5 tablespoons of olive oil for the liquid ingredients the mashed banana also helped to keep these super moist.
+Also didn’t use the yolk of the eggs to keep the fat content down a little and keep these as healthy as possible.

 I really like using buttermilk in my baking, again I know it can be a very American thing and it can be hard to find in our shops in the UK, usually only the larger supermarkets stocking it, but if you can get your hands on it please do give it a go.
 There are substitutes you can use, which I am sure will give you a good result like, adding white vinegar or lemon juice to milk I have even heard you can use a mix of milk and natural yogurt, check this out properly if you are going to use a substitution as I am not sure of the proper quantities you would need to make it.